Winning hearts and minds: United Kingdom

 The term was used during the Malayan Emergency by the British who employed practices to keep the Malayans' trust and reduce a tendency to side with the Malayan National Liberation Army (MNLA), in this case, by giving medical and food aid to the Malays and indigenous tribes.
-Gerald Templer stated shortly after his arrival in Malaya that British victory in the Malayan Emergency would not come through "the hearts and minds of the people."
+Gerald Templer stated shortly after his arrival in Malaya that:

+The shooting side of this business is only twenty-five percent of the trouble.
+The other seventy-five percent is getting the people of this country behind us.
+The answer lies not in pouring more troops into the jungle but in the hearts and minds of the people.

 A criticism levied against the British "hearts and minds" concept was that "[t]here is much talk of fighting for "the hearts and minds" of Malayans, but only blind obedience is demanded of them".

-In the early 1990s, historian challenged the notion that the British relied on hearts and minds COIN strategies; he argued that the existing literature minimized or obscured the extent to which the British used force.
+In the early 1990s, historians challenged the notion that the British relied on hearts and minds counterinsurgency strategies; they argued that the existing literature minimized or obscured the extent to which the British used force.
 Other scholars, such as David French, Ashley Jackson, Hew Strachan, Paul Dixon, Alex Marshall, Brendon Piers and Caroline Elkins, have subsequently echoed Newsinger's arguments.
 Historian David French writes,The notion that the British conducted their post-war counter-insurgency campaigns by employing kindness, and by trying to secure the ‘hearts and minds’ of the civilians among whom the security forces were operating, has gained wide currency in the literature.
 It has done so because it supported a Whiggish view of decolonisation that portrayed the way in which the British left their empire as having been an orderly and dignified process of planned withdrawal.
 But it is misleading.
 It rested upon a highly selective range of sources, the accounts of senior officers and officials who were intent on sanitising the experience of fighting wars of decolonisation.
 It failed to take account of the many and varied forms of coercion that the British employed.
 The foundations of British counter-insurgency doctrine and practice were coercion not kindness.According to historian Caroline Elkins, the British systematically hid evidence of their violent counterinsurgency campaigns.
 The archival evidence she uncovered in Kenya became key evidence in lawsuits filed against the British government in the late 2000s and 2010s.